dulimarta/spherical-easel/docs/tools/measurement.md

 :::
 ::: tool-description
-Measure the angle between two lines, two line segments with a common endpoint, or three points.
+Measure the angle created by two lines, two line segments with a common endpoint, or three points.
 ::: tool-details

-- There are three ways to measure an angle:
+- There are three different ways to select or create an angle to measure:
-  - If a pair of lines (line segments with a common endpoint) is selected, then which angle is measured depends on the order in which the lines (line segments) were selected and the right-hand rule.
-If you place your right hand at one of the intersection points of the lines (or the common endpoint of the line segments) with your thumb pointing away from the center of the sphere and your fingers in the direction of the first line (line segment) then as you curl your fingers toward the second line (line segment), the region swept out is the angle that is measured.
+  - If a pair of lines (or line segments with a common endpoint) is selected, then which angle is measured depends on the order in which the lines (or line segments) were selected and the right-hand rule.
+If you place your right hand at one of the intersection points of the lines (or the common endpoint of the line segments) with your thumb pointing away from the center of the sphere and your fingers in the direction of the first line (or line segment) then as you curl your fingers toward the second line (or line segment), the region swept out is the angle that is measured.
-  - If a triple of points is selected then the order in which the points were selected matters.
+  - If a triple of points is selected (or created) then the order in which the points were selected matters.
 The angle measure is determined using the right hand rule as above assuming that there is a line segment (not necessarily shown or created) from the first to the second point and a line segment (not necessarily shown or created) from the second to the third point each of which has length less than $\pi$.
 - An angle marker is displayed indicating the angle that was measured.
 - When an angle measurement is created, a row describing some of its properties (including its value) will appear in the Measurement Section of the [Objects Tab](/userguide/#objects-tab).
 - If this tool is activated with two lines or two line segments with a common endpoint or a triple of points selected, the above action is performed automatically.